Detailed guides to painful problems, treatments & moresitemap

 How rare is cauda equina syndrome?
 “One case in a doctor’s career”?

-As long as we’re on the topic of CES red flags, it would be nice to know how rare this condition really is.
+As long as we’re on the topic of CES red flags, it would be nice to know how rare this condition truly is.
 Rarity puts red flags in context.
-It is rare, but not crazy rare — most doctors will probably see a few cases in their careers.
-Not just one case.
-That appears to be a little myth we can bust.

 There is not much hard data, but what he found — mostly reviewed by Hoeritzauer 2020 — suggests that CES is indeed rare, but probably nowhere near that rare.
-Clinicians that help people with musculoskeletal health regularly “can expect to see about a dozen cases of CES.”
+A 2022 Scottish paper by Woodfield et al reported an incidence of 1.1 per 100,000, “at least four times higher than previous European estimates.”

 It’s important to think through what “rare” means, because rare can either mean “so rare you can practically forget about it” or “rare but there; and you will see it—more than once!”
 CES is the latter.

-For more information about red flags for back pain, see: When to Worry About Low Back Pain.
+For more back pain red flag fun, see: When to Worry About Low Back Pain.

 PainSci Member Login » Submit your email to unlock member content.
 If you can’t remember/access your registration email, please contact me. ~ Paul Ingraham, PainSci Publisher